Connect with others who understand.

 Written by Joan Grossman

-Each year, approximately 600,000 women have a hysterectomy — the surgical removal of the uterus — and some of those procedures occur as a treatment for endometriosis.
-Endometriosis is a condition that causes tissue similar to the lining of the uterus, or endometrium, to grow outside of the uterus.
-It can affect the lining of the pelvis, fallopian tubes, ovaries, and organs beyond the pelvic cavity, with growths that are called implants or lesions.
-The condition is painful, particularly during menstrual periods, and affects 1 in 10 women of childbearing age.
+Endometriosis is a condition where tissue similar to the lining of the uterus (called the endometrium) grows outside of the uterus.
+It can affect the lining of the pelvis, fallopian tubes, ovaries, and organs beyond the pelvic cavity with growths that are called implants or lesions.

-To get a better understanding about the pros and cons of hysterectomy for endometriosis, MyEndometriosisTeam spoke with Dr. Georgine Lamvu, a gynecologic surgeon and specialist in pelvic pain.
-Dr. Lamvu is a professor in obstetrics and gynecology at the University of Central Florida in Orlando, Florida, and serves as a board member of the International Pelvic Pain Society.
+To better understand the pros and cons of hysterectomy for endometriosis, MyEndometriosisTeam spoke with Dr. Georgine Lamvu, a gynecologic surgeon and pelvic pain specialist.
+Dr. Lamvu is a professor of obstetrics and gynecology at the University of Central Florida in Orlando and serves as chair of the board for the International Pelvic Pain Society.

 Types of Hysterectomy for Endometriosis

-There are several types of hysterectomy that may be performed for endometriosis, but a hysterectomy is not considered a cure and does not guarantee that symptoms of the disease will not return.
-A hysterectomy is an irreversible surgery that may include removal of other organs.
+There are several types of hysterectomy that may be performed for endometriosis.
+However, it’s important to know that a hysterectomy isn’t considered a cure and doesn’t guarantee that symptoms won’t return.
+A hysterectomy is an irreversible surgery that may also involve the removal of other organs.

-• Total hysterectomy — The entire uterus and cervix is removed.
+• Total hysterectomy — Removal of the entire uterus and cervix

-• Supracervical hysterectomy — Also called subtotal or partial hysterectomy, the upper uterus is removed and the cervix remains intact.
+• Supracervical hysterectomy — Also called subtotal or partial hysterectomy.
+During this procedure, the upper uterus is removed, but the cervix remains intact.

-• Salpingo-oophorectomy — One or both fallopian tubes and ovaries are removed.
+• Salpingo-oophorectomy — Removal of one or both fallopian tubes and ovaries

-• Radical hysterectomy — The uterus, cervix, ovaries, fallopian tubes, parts of the vagina, and adjacent lymph nodes are removed.
-This is performed more commonly when cancer is present.
+• Radical hysterectomy — Removal of the uterus, cervix, ovaries, fallopian tubes, parts of the vagina, and nearby lymph nodes.
+This is usually done when cancer is present.

-Hysterectomies can be performed by four different forms of surgery, and may require a combination of more than one.
+Hysterectomies can be performed using four different types of surgery and may require a combination of methods.

-• Abdominal hysterectomy — The incision is made through the abdominal wall.
+• Abdominal hysterectomy — An incision is made through the abdominal wall.

-• Vaginal hysterectomy — The incision is made through the top of the vagina.
+• Vaginal hysterectomy — No external incision is made.
+The uterus is removed through the opening in the vagina.

 • Laparoscopic hysterectomy — Small incisions are made in the lower abdomen, and a camera is used to guide the surgery.

-• Robotic hysterectomy — Small incisions are made in the lower abdomen, and surgery is conducted through high-definition imaging and small robotic instruments.
+• Robotic hysterectomy — Small incisions are made in the lower abdomen, and surgery is done using high-definition imaging and small robotic instruments.

 When Is Hysterectomy Indicated for Endometriosis?

-Treatment for endometriosis is aimed at reducing or eliminating pain, which can be debilitating and have a severe impact on quality of life for people with endometriosis.
+The main goal of treatment for endometriosis is to reduce or eliminate pain.
+This pain can be severe and can greatly affect quality of life for people with endometriosis.

-The most important factor in eliminating pain is stopping menstruation, which is sometimes achieved through hormonal medication therapies, such as contraceptives.
-Endometrial lesions that are outside of the uterus may be associated with heavy bleeding and blood clots during menstruation, and result in painful swelling, inflammation, and scar tissue.
-Surgical removal of abnormal tissue may also help control bleeding.
+The most important factor in eliminating endometriosis pain is stopping menstruation.
+Stopping the menstrual cycle is sometimes achieved through hormonal medication therapies, such as contraceptives.
+Endometrial lesions outside the uterus can cause heavy bleeding and blood clots during menstruation.
+This can lead to painful swelling, inflammation, and scar tissue.

 Severity of Disease

-Dr. Lamvu is concerned that people with endometriosis may not understand that the disease can take many forms — also known as phenotypes — based on genetic and environmental factors.
-“When you talk to women with endometriosis, and when you look at the layman media they read online, they talk about endometriosis as if it’s all the same,” she said.
-“And they're reading that as, ‘Oh, a hysterectomy will work for me.’”
+Dr. Lamvu emphasized that endometriosis can take many forms.
+The different types (referred to as phenotypes) are based on genetic and environmental factors.
+“People often talk about endometriosis as if it’s all the same,” she said.
+“They read about it online and assume that a hysterectomy will work for them.”

-Endometriosis has often been assessed in stages 1 through 4 — from mild to severe — established by the American Society of Reproductive Medicine (ASRM).
-But alternative categories have been proposed for designating the severity of the disease according to the location and depth of the lesions, and based on different phenotypes.
-Research is still evolving, and Dr. Lamvu believes other phenotypes may be discovered and offer new insights for treatment.
+Endometriosis is often classified into stages 1 through 4 — ranging from mild to severe — as established by the American Society of Reproductive Medicine (ASRM).
+However, new categories have been proposed to classify the disease based on lesion location and depth, as well as different disease phenotypes.
+Research is still evolving, and Dr. Lamvu said she believes other phenotypes may be discovered, which may provide more insight into how best to treat the condition.

 Hysterectomy Outcomes

-If severe pain recurs after a hysterectomy, pain management therapies may be needed.
-In some cases, further surgical procedures may be required to remove remaining endometriosis lesions.
+If severe pain returns after a hysterectomy, you may need ongoing pain management therapies.
+Contact your doctor if you experience any symptoms of endometriosis after your hysterectomy.
+In some cases, you may require further surgical procedures to remove any remaining endometriosis lesions.

 Benefits of Hysterectomy

-A hysterectomy may stop all pain, but in as many as 40 percent of women, some pain may persist that will still need to be managed after the procedure.
+A hysterectomy may stop severe pain for many people, but it’s important to know that some pain may persist.
+Studies show that in up to 68 percent of cases, pain continues to some degree after the procedure and will need ongoing management.
 “Endometriosis is a chronic disease,” said Dr. Lamvu.
 “We need to stop talking about the myth of the cure.”

-One MyEndometriosisTeam member described her experience, noting, “I had my uterus removed in 2018 and kept my ovaries.
-My pain came back after about six months, just less intense.
-It fluctuates and I still get flare-ups, but overall, I'm about 75 percent better from having my uterus taken out.
+One MyEndometriosisTeam member shared their experience: “I had my uterus removed in 2018 and kept my ovaries.
+My pain came back after about six months, but it was less intense.
+It fluctuates, and I still get flare-ups, but overall, I’m about 75 percent better from having my uterus taken out.
 I have absolutely no regrets about it.”

 “The hysterectomy helped me a lot,” said another member.

-Some MyEndometriosisTeam members have expressed disappointment following their hysterectomies.
-One member wrote, “I had a hysterectomy in 2013, and here I still am with chronic pain minus my uterus.”
+Some MyEndometriosisTeam members have expressed disappointment after their hysterectomies.
+One member shared, “I had a hysterectomy in 2013, and here I still am with chronic pain — minus my uterus.”

-For others, there may be unexpected effects.
-“Has anyone dealt with increased anxiety since having a hysterectomy?” a member asked.
-“I don't know if this is really related, but I had a total hysterectomy two years ago and have had extremely bad anxiety since.”
+For some, there may be unexpected effects.
+“Has anyone dealt with increased anxiety since having a hysterectomy?” one member asked.
+“I don't know if this is related, but I had a total hysterectomy two years ago and have had extremely bad anxiety since.”

 Talk Openly With Your Doctors

-Dr. Lamvu stressed the importance of taking time to decide about a hysterectomy or any treatment option for endometriosis.
-She believes it is important to have a good partnership with your gynecologist and other doctors.
+Dr. Lamvu stressed the importance of taking time to consider a hysterectomy or any treatment option for endometriosis.
+She believes it’s important to have a good partnership with your gynecologist and other health care providers.

-“Shared decision-making takes into account the woman's individual circumstances,” Dr. Lamvu explained.
+“Shared decision-making considers the woman’s individual circumstances,” Dr. Lamvu explained.
 “It also takes into account her wishes and her goals.
-A woman who has a goal to get pregnant is very different from a woman whose primary goal is to control pain.
-You can't treat those two patients the same, even though they both have endometriosis.”
+A woman who wants to get pregnant is very different from a woman whose primary goal is to control pain.
+You can’t treat both patients the same, even though they both have endometriosis.”

-Dr. Lamvu emphasized that shared decision-making takes time, particularly when you’re discussing serious topics, such as whether to have a hysterectomy.
-“It takes a back-and-forth conversation,” she said.
-“I tell my patients, ‘Listen, make several appointments.’”
+Dr. Lamvu emphasized that shared decision-making takes time, especially when discussing serious decisions, such as whether to have a hysterectomy.
+“It requires a back-and-forth conversation,” she said.
+“I tell my patients, ‘Make several appointments if needed.’”

 Find a Supportive Community

 MyEndometriosisTeam is the social network for people with endometriosis and their loved ones.
-On MyEndometriosisTeam, you can find almost 112,000 people who come together to ask questions, give advice, and share their stories with others who understand life with endometriosis.
+On MyEndometriosisTeam, more than 136,000 people come together to ask questions, give advice, and share their stories with others who understand life with endometriosis.

-Are you considering a hysterectomy to treat your endometriosis?
-Have you had a hysterectomy and want to talk to others in the same situation?
-Share your experience in the comments below, or start a conversation by posting on your MyEndometriosisTeam Activities page.
+Are you considering a hysterectomy to treat your endometriosis, or have you had a hysterectomy and want to talk to others in the same situation?
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.